marcolino/personal-site/docs/roadmap.md

 - Completely gut and redo server integration, use JWT
   - auto deploy backend, keep frontend on CDN.
-- revisit posts/blog
+- Revisit posts/blog
   - put one or two examples up from my knowledge base.

-- put all images in one folder, if possible (now we have /src/static/images/ and /public/images/)
-- review home page structure ("About this web site" in the first foreground?)
-- make a script to build icons (icon.png => favicon.ico, apple-touch-icon.png, icon-192.png, icon-512.png, icon.svg)

 ### Repository Cleanup

 - Don't allow pushes to main.
 - Generate releases using github action (increment version in package.json too) using semantic versioning.
 - Add contributing guidelines.
-- encourage more PRs that support this roadmap / pay bug bounties.
+- Encourage more PRs that support this roadmap / pay bug bounties.
 - Build something that allows people to propose changes.
 - Make main / server distinction cleaner -> make sure PRs to main also land in server.
 - Implement better analytics
 - Capture information about the community of people that have cloned this site.